fubark/cyber/docs/hugo/content/docs/toc/type-system.md

 ```

 ## Default types.
 Static variables without a type specifier will always default to the `any` type.
-In the following, `a` is compiled with the `any` type despite being initialized to a number literal.
+In the following, `a` is compiled with the `any` type despite being initialized to a numeric literal.
 ```cy
 var a: 123
 a = 'hello'